How to Clean Vinyl Siding on a House (Without Damaging It)

 Use a hose with a wide spray and gently rinse the siding.
 This removes loose dirt so your cleaning mix can work better.

-This also answers the common question how do you wash vinyl siding without scrubbing too aggressively or damaging the surface.
+This also answers the common question of how to wash vinyl siding without scrubbing too aggressively or damaging the surface.

 Start from the top and move downward.
 It helps prevent streaks and keeps grime from drying back into the surface.